fmxsh/tot-ontology/README.md

 ## Identity

-A _thing of things_ is the general framing possible to apply to perceive any _thing_ by, and as such, serves to increase perceptual clarity of any given thing.

-The _Thing of Things_ is an discernable perceptual structure with intrinsic purpose.
-It is self-structuring itself around its purpose by arranging

-The _Thing of Things_ has the goal of being fully self-structuring and self-defining.
-This goal serves its purpose: to enable the complete perceptual organization of any thing by providing a universal, ontologically sound framing.

-## Purpose

-(it's purpose is to be self-structuring,

-(describes the purpose of this thing, namely the _thing of things_)
+A _thing of things_ is a _thing of things_, that is a fundamental framework. (intended self-reference).

+- It is fundamental in the sense it is the foundational structure that can be applied to any thing.
+- it is a framework in the sense it defines the outermost boundaries of any defined thing, within which the specific variatoins and patterns of the specific thing are defined.

-~To organize the perception of any thing for exhaustive perceptual clarity. (thus, including itself)... (?Purpose is exhaustive perceptual clarity, to realize the completeness of things, to fully align with a purpose).~
+Thus, a _thing of things_ organizes the perception of any thing for exhaustive perceptual clarity (thus, including itself).

-The purpose is to define the fundamental structure of any thing with exhaustive perceptual clarity, so that the differentiated perception can be organized, as it is percieved with the active framing of this fundamental structure, with highest alignment with the particular things purpose.
-The purpose of _thing of things_ thus is to create the structural conditions for any thing to be recognized in its highest capacity of usefulness in relation to its purpose.
+The _thing of things_ is not a trancendental entity, that, if somehow all other things were to vanish, it would remain as "pure substance", "prior to any thing", "from which all things are made".
+A _thing of things_, contrary to that, is, wherever there is a thing.
+All things can be analyzed by _thing of things_.

+A _thing of things_ is not in addition to a _thing_.
+It is not a substrata.

+A _thing of things_ is _the thingness of any thing_.

+Reading: A _thing of things_ (as defined here) is a _thing of things_ (which provides the construct to define itself), that is a fundamental framework.

 ## Constitution

 The _thing of things_ is constituted by differentiated perception.

 A thing is what it is not.
 Differentiated perception gives rise to the recognition that there are different things.

 By the ability to differentiate, we can isolate one thing, recognize it as unique and different from other things.
 (This constitutional ability or mechanism is used to recognize that the thing we construct is a thing).